pbht/arbitrage-timer/README.md

 3. Build with `cargo build --release`
 4. Run with `./target/release/arbitrage-timer --exchanges EXCHANGE1 EXCHANGE2 --ticker TICKER` to use the default value for the arbitrage threshold, 0.5%.
 This can be specified with the `--threshold THRESHOLD` flag.
 For example, `--threshold 0.01` times how long a arbitrage opportunities of over 1% exist. \

-The script currently accepts exchange inputs of
+The script currently accepts the following exchange inputs:
 - `hyperliquid`
 - `binance`
 - `gate-io`